What makes Shaolin-Do different from other martial arts available in New Orleans?

 While the fighting skills of the Shaolin monks were legendary, their underlying philosophy was always focused on the avoidance of conflict by approaching potentially dangerous situations from a position of discipline, strength, and skill.
 Combat techniques and knowledge honed over centuries of practice and application have resulted in a martial arts system that is unparalleled for both its effectiveness in combat and as a way of mental and physical development.

+It's not all about martial arts, though.
 We also have free weights and other training equipment available on-site.
 Whatever your level of dedication to self-transformation, we will be there to support and encourage you along the way.

 I'd like to take a moment to caution you about business practices at many chain martial arts schools.
 Read this consumer's guide